hallambaker/Mathematical-Mesh/Web/Guide/password.md

 ````
->device auth Alice /password
+>device auth Alice2 /password
-ERROR - Object reference not set to an instance of an object.
+ERROR - The feature has not been implemented
 ````